-- 12. The goal of centering and calibration is to find a beam center position and sample to detector distance that causes the displayed Silver-Behenate ring pattern to match up with the rings on the image. - Note: The beamstop is the dark blue patch extending out from the center of the left edge of the detector. - 13.
-Checkpoint: You should currently have a screen that looks like the one below.
+- 14. The goal of centering and calibration is to find a beam center position, sample to detector distance, and detector rotation that causes the calculated Silver-Behenate ring pattern to match up with the rings on the image. - Note: The beamstop is the blue/green bar extending out from the top right edge of the detector - 15.
+Click the "Start" button in the "Automatic Centering/Calibration" panel. - 16.

-- 14. In the "Manual Centering/Calibration Adjustments" panel, make sure the correct standard is selected, in this case, AgBh (silver behenate). - 15.
-In the Automatic Centering panel, make sure the correct detector is selected, in this case "pilatus 100k". - Note: If you cannot find your detector in that list, select "detector", and make sure that you have entered the correct detector pixel size in the manual centering panel. - 16.
-Click the "Start" button in the "Automatic Centering/Calibration" panel. - 17.
 Make sure the "Ring #" is set to 0.
-Click on a point with strong intensity in the Silver Behenate ring nearest the beamstop (left most ring, in this case, near x = 200). - Note: For some experimental setups, one or more of the largest d-spacing rings may not be visible on the detector.
+Click on a point with strong intensity in the Silver Behenate ring nearest the beamstop. - Note: For some experimental setups, one or more of the largest d-spacing rings may not be visible on the detector.
 In this case, you need to figure out what the first visible ring on the detector is, and set the ring number to that.
-So, if the third ring was the first one on the detector, the Ring # would be set to 2 (the ring number is zero index, so 0 corresponds to the first ring, 1 to the second ring, and so on). - Try: If you set the Manual settings to approximately right, hover the mouse above the image and use the scroll wheel to zoom out.
-This will let you see all of the centering rings, and figure out which ring is the first one visible on the image.
-Once you're done, hit the Home button to return to the zoom of the entire image.
+So, if the third ring was the first one on the detector, the Ring # would be set to 2 (the ring number is zero index, so 0 corresponds to the first ring, 1 to the second ring, and so on).

-- 18. The peak intensity points in that ring will be automatically found, and labeled with yellow-green dots. - Note: If it didn't find very many points, try clicking again on another part of the ring, and it will add more points to your selection. - Note: If you have the same ring separated by a gap (due to detector module gaps, beamstop shadow, or geometry, click on the separated parts of the rings to add points from all sections.
-The autofind algorithm will only find peaks in contiguous regions. - Tip: Due to the color map selected, the points may be hard to see.
-Try changing to the heat map to see the selected points, like in the image below.
+- 17. The peak intensity points in that ring will be automatically found, and labeled with tan-ish dots. - Tip: If it didn't find very many points, try clicking again on another part of the ring, and it will add more points to your selection. - 18.
+Click on the other portions of the same ring that are on different detector panels to find out the rest of the points in this calibration ring. - Note: The autofind algorithm will only find peaks in contiguous regions. - Tip: Due to the color map selected, the points may be hard to see.
+Try changing to the heat map or grayscale to see the selected points,.